Milan-Sharma1/react-blog/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, feel free to reach out to me at [hello@milansharma.me](mailto:hello@milansharma.me).